 You can use meditation for addiction recovery in addition to EMDR therapy.

 Knowing what is EMDR therapy is a smart move.
 It is a special tool you can use for treating your addiction and stressful situations.
 Don’t let addiction take control of your behavior and your life.
 You are unique and need to get help from a qualified rehabilitation facility.
-Call Kemah Palms at [Direct], and we’ll help you get on your path to recovery.
+Call Kemah Palms today, and we’ll help you get on your path to recovery.